MEET THE TEAM

 Tim graduated from Massey University in 1988, he has worked in private practice in Australia, New Zealand and the UK as well as working in zoos in Australia and South Africa.
 Tim has been at Wattle Grove Veterinary Hospital since 1998.
-He has a special interest in birds, reptiles and wildlife and in 2001 he gained membership of the Australian College of Veterinary Scientists in Avian Health.
+He has a special interest in birds, reptiles and wildlife and in 2001 he gained membership of the Australian and New Zealand College of Veterinary Scientists in Avian Health.
 Away from work Tim loves family time with his wife and three grown up (nearly) kids.

 Rita grew up on a rural property in Victoria.
 Animals of every sort have been a part of her life ever since and as a vet Rita has probably treated most species of animal you could imagine.
 Rita used to be our favourite locum vet until we convinced her to join full-time in 2010.
 Nowadays Rita has a special interest in surgery, both soft tissue and orthopaedic.
 Away from work she enjoys endurance horse riding and physiology (when she’s not looking after the inevitable menagerie of animals at home).